sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 title: Learning to Build Abstractions in Quartz Composer
 draft: 1

 I decided today that I would learn a bit of [Quartz Composer](http://en.wikipedia.org/wiki/Quartz_Composer).
-One very helpful article was "[UI Prototyping with Quartz Composer and Origami](http://www.pasanpremaratne.com/2014/03/15/UI-Prototyping-with-Quartz-Composer-and-Origami/)" by Pasan Premaratne.
+I had never touched it before beyond reading a couple articles and watching a conference talk.
+The only instructive article was "[UI Prototyping with Quartz Composer and Origami](http://www.pasanpremaratne.com/2014/03/15/UI-Prototyping-with-Quartz-Composer-and-Origami/)" by Pasan Premaratne.
 This article takes you from zero to having built a simpler version to [Path's attractive spinout menu](http://codepen.io/sparanoid/pen/nHAmi) with Facebook's [Origami](http://facebook.github.io/origami/).

+I recommend you not only read the post, but also *actually* follow along!
+At worst you'll have spent 20 minutes looking at another way of doing things.
+At best you'll have a new tool in your kit and you'll learn to be even more handsome.

 At the end of Pasan's post, he mentions,

 > The only downside that I see right now to using Quartz
 > Composer is that if you're protoyping something complex,
-> your composition can get unwieldy and convoluted fairly quickly.
+> your composition can get **unwieldy and convoluted fairly quickly**.
 > In just creating a radial menu with three buttons we have
 > over 20 patches in our composition.
 This can be mitigated
 > to some effect by rearranging and using QC's notes feature.